mendersoftware/mender-docs/08.Server-integration/03.Client-certificates/docs.md

 ### A CLI environment for your server

-In order to access the the Mender server API with the commands below, you need to set up some shell variables in the terminal you will be using.
+Follow the steps in [set up shell variables for cURL](../01.Using-the-apis/docs.md#set-up-shell-variables-for-curl) to set up some shell variables in the terminal you will be using.

-Follow the steps in [set up shell variables for cURL](../01.Using-the-apis/docs.md#set-up-shell-variables-for-curl).

 ### Mender-Artifact tool